Mw-yang/DF2Net/README.md

-# The code of EGAFNet will be made public soon
+# The code of DF2Net will be made public soon